silverbulletmd/silverbullet/website/Objects.md

 ## paragraph
 $paragraph
-Top-level paragraphs (that is: paragraphs not embedded in a list) are indexed using the `paragraph` tag, any additional tags can be added usin [[Tags]].
+Top-level paragraphs (that is: paragraphs not embedded in a list) are indexed using the `paragraph` tag, any additional tags can be added using [[Tags]].

 A paragraph with a #paragraph-tag.